michaelsergio/nasm-instruction-set/interrupts.md

 select from the menu: 'virtual drive' -> 'boot from floppy'

 ### INT 1Ah / AH = 00h
-get system time.
+Get system time.

 return:
 * CX:DX = number of clock ticks since midnight.
 * AL = midnight counter, advanced each time midnight passes.

-notes:
+Notes:

-there are approximately *18.20648* clock ticks per second, and *1800B0h* per 24 hours.
+There are approximately *18.20648* clock ticks per second, and *1800B0h* per 24 hours.

 AL is not set by the emulator.

 ### INT 20h
-exit to operating system.
+Exit to operating system.

 ## Emulated MS-DOS interrupts - INT 21h